NataliaAru/school-projects/README.md

 # school-projects

-The projects, assignments, practices are limited to avoid pragerism by future students
+The projects, assignments, practices are limited to avoid pragerism by students in the future